ellehailu/ParksLookupApi.Solution/README.md

 ### Known Bugs
-- The user can't search for a two letter state name by typing in the full state name.
+- when searching for a park with a multi-word name or a multi-word state, the user has to include spaces between the words in their query. ex `.../Parks?state=north dakota`